elixir-europe/rdmkit/pages/contribute/tool_resource_update.md

   {% endraw %}
   ```

+  {: .important }
-  {% include callout.html type="important" content="Don't forget to add the `\"` double quotes around the tool_id and make sure to use the exact tool_id as described in the YAML file." %}
+  > Don't forget to add the `"` double quotes around the tool_id and make sure to use the exact tool_id as described in the YAML file.

   Example: